ARTICLE

 Advantages

-• This version of 2-2-3 adjusts the schedule to avoid the four extra hours that otherwise roll each employee into overtime every pay period.
+• This version of 2-2-3 adjusts the schedule to avoid the four extra hours that otherwise make each employee eligible for overtime every pay period.

 • Employees alternate between day and night shifts, so everyone has a fair opportunity to work each type of shift.